 The simple answer for how to clean Keurig without vinegar is to use a descaling solution.
 While white vinegar is about 97 percent water and 3 percent acetic acid, liquid descaling solutions are mainly made of citric acid.
 A wide range of descaling solutions for coffee machines are available to purchase, and the descaling process is the same — you simply use the solution instead of vinegar.

-How do I unclog my Keurig?
+How to unclog my Keurig

 - If your Keurig is clogged, leave the vinegar-water to work its magic overnight.